-So this third generation version had to get its act together here: it has.
-In this, the Spanish engineers have been helped immeasurably by the fact that like its Volkswagen Group cousins, the Audi A3, the Volkswagen Golf and the Skoda Octavia - but unlike SEAT’s other family hatch, the Toledo - this car rides on the organisation’s hi-tech MQB platform, underpinnings upon which billions of euros have been lavished.
+So this third generation version had to get its act together here.
+In this, the Spanish engineers have been helped immeasurably by the fact that like its Volkswagen Group cousins, the Audi A3, the Volkswagen Golf and the ŠKODA Octavia - but unlike SEAT’s other family hatch, the Toledo - this car rides on the organisation’s hi-tech MQB platform, underpinnings upon which billions of euros have been lavished.
 It shows too, this car able to handle even the poorest surfaces with supple confidence, yet hold its own on the twisty stuff, where bodyroll is well controlled.

 Nice to have perhaps but hardly of crucial value in ordinary day-to-day family hatchback driving.
-The kind of motoring you’d very happily complete at the wheel of the Leon variant that’ll be Britain’s biggest seller, the 105PS 1.6 TDI diesel.
-Like the alternative 105PS 1.2-litre TSI entry-level petrol unit, it makes 62mph from rest in about 10s on the way to around 120mph.
+The kind of motoring you’d very happily complete at the wheel of the Leon variant that’ll be Britain’s biggest seller, the 115PS 1.6 TDI diesel.
+Like the alternative 115PS 1.0-litre TSI petrol unit, it makes 62mph from rest in about 10s on the way to around 120mph.

 Design and Build